 The hotel is regularly lumped together with its sister resort, the adjacent Yacht Club Resort (sometimes even referred to as “Disney’s Yacht & Beach Club Resort”), but is distinguishable in that it has a light blue color scheme as opposed to the gray of Yacht Club, and is generally more laid back in theme.

-We feel that Disney’s Beach Club Resort is the most well-rounded resort-hotel at Walt Disney World, with a great location, wonderful dining, great theming, and top-notch amenities.
-The rooms are average for a Deluxe Resort, so this might be its one stumbling block, especially for those who spend a lot of time in the rooms.
+We feel that Disney’s Beach Club Resort is the most well-rounded resort-hotel at Walt Disney World, with a great location, wonderful table service dining, great theming, and top-notch amenities.
+It’s the resort we’d choose for our Walt Disney World vacations if money were no object.

 On the exterior, the Beach Club looks great.
 It was designed by Robert Stern, who also designed the Newport Bay Club in Disneyland Paris, which is strikingly similar to Beach Club.
 Apparently, Disney was quite satisfied with Stern’s take on seaside cottages.